DmitryDenshchikov/subscription-keeper/README.md

 * H2 console: http://localhost:8080/h2-console (default username and password; url: `jdbc:h2:mem:testdb`)

-# What I would've done if I had had a bit more time
+## What I would've done if I had had more time
-- Decouple libraries (dto-based library, app-based library).
-It will allow smoothly integrate with other microservices
-- using feign
-- cache
-- more layers
-- multiple subscriptions (to see the history) / subscriptions history
-- Set IDs on my own (instead of lettting spring and DB do that)
+- Support subscriptions history.
+If user was unsubscribed at some point and then he subscribed again, it should be a new subscription record.
+This will improve data and allow to develop more related features in the future.
+- Divide project into two submodules: dto-based and app-based.
+It improves flexibility and allow smoothly integrate if you use feign for service to service communication.
-- More detailed exceptions
+- More detailed exceptions (and more granular exception handler)
-- Add a table for users
+- Add a table for users (store users as well)
-- Multiple different subscriptions
-- Using env vars to inject passwords and usernames and urls
+- Using environment variables to inject passwords, usernames and urls
-- Better exception handling
-- Profiles
+- Add spring's profiles usage
+- Create a common swagger config (declare a common api response for error responses)
 - Custom media types for return values
-- Create a common swagger config